-The Environmental Management Plan (EMP) is a tool used to mitigate potential environmental risks associated with the proposed project/activity and provides a risk management strategy and logical framework for the implementation of the activities associated with the proposed project.
+The EMP is a tool used to mitigate potential environmental risks associated with the proposed project/activity and provides a risk management strategy and logical framework to guide project activities during implementation.

 The EMP recommends mitigation measures in order to ensure that the proposed activities are conducted in an environmentally friendly manner and in accordance with the provisions of the Environmental Management Act and EIA regulations.